Heat gives two-way to UM standout, adds others for summer league. Plus, full summer league schedule

 The Heat opens summer league play in San Francisco with a three-game schedule at the California Classic, matching up against the San Antonio Spurs’ summer squad on July 3 at 8 p.m., the Los Angeles Lakers’ summer team on July 5 at 4:30 p.m. and the Golden State Warriors’ summer roster on July 6 at 10 p.m. at the Warriors’ home arena.

-The Heat will then, like every NBA team, play at least five games in Las Vegas Summer league that will be held from July 9-19, with that full game schedule expected to be announced later this week.
+The Heat will then, like every NBA team, play at least five games at Las Vegas Summer League that will be held from July 9-19 (all times Eastern): vs. Milwaukee Bucks on July 10 at 4 p.m. on Prime, vs. Orlando Magic on July 11 at 3:30 p.m. on Prime, vs. Cleveland Cavaliers on July 13 at 8 p.m. on Prime, vs. Toronto Raptors on July 16 at 9 p.m. on ESPN2, and the fifth game will either be played on July 17, 18 or 19 with the opponent and game time determined later.
 Only the two teams that make the championship game will play a sixth game in Las Vegas Summer League.

-Forward Myron Gardner and guard Jahmir Young are the two players from the Heat’s season-ending 15-man standard roster who are expected to play for the Heat in summer league.
+Forward Myron Gardner is the one player from the Heat’s season-ending 15-man standard roster who’s expected to play for the Heat in summer league.

-Center Vlad Goldin and guard Trevor Keels, who closed last season on two-way contracts with the Heat, will also be on the Heat’s summer league team this year.
+Center Vlad Goldin, who closed last season on a two-way contract with the Heat, will also be on the Heat’s summer league team this year.

 Heat assistant coach Wayne Ellington will coach the team.

-Here are the other undrafted prospects who committed to the Heat for summer league, according to reports:
+Here are the other undrafted prospects who have committed to the Heat for summer league:

 Hadley is also a switchable defender on the other end of the court.
 He was one of Louisville’s four captains last season.
 Hadley signed an Exhibit 10 contract with the Heat, according to DraftExpress.com’s Jon Chepkevich.